liip/wp-tyk-dev-portal/README.md

 ## Support

-Please not that we, the plugin authors, cannot offer support for this plugin.
+Please note that we, the plugin authors, cannot offer support for this plugin.
 The code is on [GitHub](https://github.com/liip/wp-tyk-dev-portal) however and we are happy to accept pull requests fixing bugs or adding functionality.
 Also feel free to report any [issues](https://github.com/liip/wp-tyk-dev-portal/issues) although we cannot promise when and if they will be fixed.

 ## Installation